How to Move a Fridge Without Wrecking the Compressor (or the Floor)

 Step 2: Empty everything and clean it out

 The fridge moves empty, full stop.
-A full fridge is 30–40kg heavier and the contents shift during the lift.
-Wipe shelves and drawers, leave doors slightly ajar so it doesn’t stink during transit.
+A full fridge is 30–40kg heavier and the contents shift during the lift, which throws your centre of gravity off.
+Wipe shelves and drawers with a mild detergent — a half-day in summer with closed doors and old food residue smells like a hostel laundry.
+Leave doors slightly ajar in storage so it doesn’t stink.

 Step 3: Tape doors shut

-Masking tape (not duct tape — duct tape pulls paint off) across each door, top to bottom.
+Masking tape (not duct tape — duct tape pulls paint off and leaves goo that’s a nightmare to clean) across each door, top to bottom.
 Two strips per door minimum.
 Doors swinging open during a tilt is a finger-crusher and a bent-hinge mid-move.
+I’ve seen blokes lose fingernails this way.
+Don’t be that bloke.

 Step 4: Tape down the power cord

 Coil the cord and tape it to the back of the fridge.
-A trailing power cord gets stepped on, tripped over, or caught in a wheel.
+A trailing power cord gets stepped on, tripped over, or caught in a wheel — and a yanked cord at the fridge end can damage the internal wiring.
+While you’re at it, tape the water line too if it’s a plumbed fridge with an ice maker.

 Step 5: Walk the move first — measure doorways and clearances

 Tape-measure every doorway, hallway corner, and stair tread between the fridge and the truck.
 A 700mm-wide fridge will not go through a 680mm doorway with the door on.
-If it’s too tight, you can pull the fridge doors off (most modern fridges have hinge caps that pop with a screwdriver), but plan that before lift day.
+If it’s too tight, you can pull the fridge doors off — most modern fridges have hinge caps that pop with a screwdriver — but plan that before lift day, not when you’re stuck in the hallway with two blokes holding 100kg of Samsung.

 Step 6: Wrap the fridge in moving blankets